Alex Mesoudi

 I construct models of cultural evolution.
 These explore how individual decisions (e.g. when and from whom people learn) translate into population-level patterns of cultural change.
 I have modeled cumulative technological change, copycat suicides, and the effects of migration on cultural diversity.

 I analyse big datasets to explain real world patterns of cultural evolution.
-Recent analyses have explored the cultural evolution of pop music and football tactics.
+Recent analyses have explored the cultural evolution of pop music, football tactics and nature documentary tweets.

 You can read more on the Research page below, or view my Publications.